 How Do CASBs Work?

 CASB solutions can take the form of on-premises hardware or software, but they’re best delivered as a cloud service for greater scalability, lower costs, and easier management.
-Whatever the form factor, CASBs can be set up to use proxying (forward proxy or reverse proxy), APIs, or both (which is called “multimode”—more on that a bit later).
+Whatever the form factor, CASBs can be set up to use proxying (forward proxy or reverse proxy), APIs, or both—a multimode CASB.

 Proxy

 CASBs need to operate in the data path, so the ideal CASB is founded on a cloud proxy architecture.
-Forward proxies are more commonly used with CASB, ensuring users’ privacy and security from the client side.
-Reverse proxies, on the other hand, sit with internet servers and are prone to performance degradation and request errors.
+Forward proxies are more often used with CASB, ensuring users’ privacy and security from the client side.

 A forward proxy intercepts requests for cloud services en route to their destination.
-Then, based on your policy, the CASB enforces functions like credential mapping and single sign-on (SSO) authentication, device posture profiling, logging, alerting, malware detection, encryption, and tokenization.
+Then, based on your policy, the CASB enforces credential mapping and single sign-on (SSO), device posture profiling, logging, alerting, malware detection, encryption, and tokenization.

 API